-Statement of March 2008 lodged by Telstra Corporation Limited with the Australian Competition and Consumer Commission in respect of Unconditioned Local Loop Service ("the access undertaking").
+Statement of CIC dated 12 August 2008.
+In the matter of an undertaking dated 3 March 2008 lodged by Telstra Corporation Limited with the Australian Competition and Consumer Commission in respect of Unconditioned Local Loop Service ("the access undertaking").

-Statement of Statement of Statement of August 2008.
+Statement of CIC dated 12 August 2008.
 In the matter of an undertaking dated 3 March 2008 lodged by Telstra Corporation Limited with the Australian Competition and Consumer Commission in respect of Unconditioned Local Loop Service ("the access undertaking").

-Statement of Constant Provide Statement, dated 12 August 2008.
+Statement of CIC dated 12 August 2008.
 In the matter of an undertaking dated 3 March 2008 lodged by Telstra Corporation Limited with the Australian Competition and Consumer Commission in respect of Unconditioned Local Loop Service ("the access undertaking").